alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Control
 ~~~~~~~

-The ability, authority or right to exercise control over a worker concerning how the work is
-done and what work is done is one of the factors considered, as is the degree of independence
-held by the worker.
-Both the payer's control over the worker's daily activities and the payer's
-influence over the worker will be examined.
-The relevant factor is the payer's right to
-exercise control.
-Whether the payer actually exercises this right is irrelevant.
+One of the key factors in determining a worker’s status is the extent to which the payer has the ability, authority, or right to control both what work is performed and how it is carried out.
+Equally important is the level of independence the worker maintains in performing their duties.

+In evaluating the relationship, both the payer’s oversight of the worker’s day-to-day activities and their overall influence are assessed.
+However, it is the payer’s right to exercise control—rather than whether that control is actively used—that holds the most weight in determining the nature of the working relationship.

 Worker is an *Employee* when: